Little Trees: In popular culture

-Little Trees have been featured in multiple aspects of popular culture.

-Art

-The British artist Jack Williams, the son of a car salesman, created ‘‘Forest’’, a 2009 installation using 350 Royal Pine air fresheners, hung in a square configuration from the ceiling via fishing wire.
+British artist Jack Williams, the son of a car salesman, created ‘‘Forest’’, a 2009 installation using 350 Royal Pine air fresheners, hung in a square configuration from the ceiling via fishing wire.

-Films

-Little Trees have been featured in such movies as: Repo Man (1984), The Fisher King (1991), Grumpy Old Men (1993), Seven (1995),.
-Ocean's Eleven (2001), The Texas Chainsaw Massacre (2003), and Sonic the Hedgehog 2 (film) (2022) and Euphoria (American TV series).

-Music

-Mike D mentions Little Trees in the Beastie Boys song, "Slow Ride" ("I got the trees in my mirror/So my car won't smell").

-Raggare

-In Norway, Sweden and Finland, the Wunder-Baum brand is sometimes associated with the raggare subculture.
+In the I Am Weasel episode Power of Odor, the atmosphere of a city is being compromised by the stench of pigs owned by I.R.
+Baboon.
+The city's mayor tries to take on the smell as he walks into the scene with a tree-shaped air freshener tied to his nose.
+But the stench proves too powerful when his air freshener turns into soot.

+In the sloth scene in the 1995 film Seven, several 'Little Tree' air-fresheners were suspended in a room to mask the smell of the emaciated body.

+In the Chowder episode Stinky Love, Mung Daal's staff manages to make dozens of a stinky dish in deep pans.
+Because Schnitzel could not take the dish’s strong smell, he has to wear a few Little Trees as he serves them to the customers.

+In the 2009 adult animated short film Logorama the green and pink Little Trees air-freseners were seen in the background.

 Legality

 In the United States, many states have regulations concerning obstructed view, objects hanging from the rear-view mirror, obstructed windshield, or similar legislation.
 Citations and/or custodial arrests for violations of such statutes are not unknown.